Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 some-data
 => UNDECLARED

-;; we can look up the data in the new Actor's environment however:
+;; However, we can look up the data in the new Actor's environment:
 (lookup #1033 'some-data)
 => "Hello"
 ```